CSCfi/csc-user-guide/docs/data/sensitive-data/sd_connect.md

 ![Crypt4GH in downloads folder](./images/SDEnScreenShot_1.png).

-When you open the application for the first time you might encounter an error message.
+When you open the application for the first time, you might encounter an error message.
 In this case, click on _More info_ and verify that the publisher is CSC-IT Center for Science (or in Finnish CSC-Tieteen tietotekniikan keskus Oy) and then click on _Run anyway_.

 ![Crypt4GH security warning](./images/SDEnScreenShot_2.png)

 2-Generate your encryption keys:

 * Open the Crypt4GH application and click on _Generate Keys_ (on the top right corner).
 * The tool will open a new window and ask you to insert a password (_Private Key Passphrase_).
-This password will be associated with your secrete key.
+This password will be associated with your secret key.
 Please, use a strong password.
-* When you click on _OK_, the tool will generate a key pair consisting of a secrate key (your username_crypt4gh.key) and a public key (your username_crypt4gh.pub).
+* When you click on _OK_, the tool will generate a key pair consisting of a secret key (your username_crypt4gh.key) and a public key (your username_crypt4gh.pub).
 * The keys/file names will be displayed in the Activity Log with the following message:

 ```